maskdotdev/sombra/docs/getting-started.md

 - Check the [Operations Guide](operations.md) for production deployment
 - Explore the [Python Guide](python-guide.md) for Python-specific features
 - See the [Node.js Guide](nodejs-guide.md) for TypeScript patterns
-- Browse the [examples](../examples/) directory for complete applications
+- Browse the examples in `packages/core/examples/`, `packages/nodejs/examples/`, and `packages/python/examples/`

 ## Getting Help